siberianfox/tinygwiki/Text-Wrappers-and-Transaction-IDs.md

 _This is an experimental page_

 ###JSON Request Objects
-TinyG JSON handling has for a long time now provided an r{} response to commands entered in JSON mode.
-To date, there have been no request objects to wrap an incoming command to TinyG.
-TinyG accepts the following types of commands without any wrappers:

-- Gcode block - e.g. N20 G0 X111.3 Y21.0
+TinyG accepts the following types of commands:

 - JSON command - e.g. {"xvm":15000} or {x:n}
 - Text command - e.g. $xvm=15000
+- Gcode block - e.g. N20 G0 X111.3 Y21.0
 - Special characters:  !, ~, %, ^x

-This page discusses how JSON request objects support wrapping the above in JSON.
+The handling of requests and responses depends on the type of command:
+- JSON commands are received as JSON and returned as JSON.
+- Text commands are received and returned as text.
+- Gcode may be received as raw gcode or wrapped in JSON (gc:).
+Responses are provided as text or JSON depending on current mode.
+- Special characters are single characters that are intercepted by the serial IO system.
+Special characters do not generate responses.

+This page discusses using a 'txt' key so that all requests can be wrapped and responded in JSON.
+It also describes how a transaction ID can be applied to these JSON request objects and their responses.
 The reasons for this include:

 - Support a transaction ID that is independent of the command
 - Allow the protocol to be extended to add qualifiers, such as 'control', 'data', etc.
 - Support explicit routing of requests to specific endpoints (a form of command addressing)

-###JSON Wrappers
-The following elements can be present in a request wrapper.

-- **Text Command** Mandatory.
-String.
-Format:
+###Txt Key
+The 'txt' key can be used to wrap any text that can otherwise be provided via a command line.
+Format is:

     {txt:"<command>"}    command is arbitrary text

   - The command is arbitrary text that may otherwise be entered without a JSON wrapper
   - The command may have escapes for quotes. _(When in doubt, see [jsonlint](http://jsonlint.org/))_